Who We Are

 The St. Mechtilde Music Festival is held in Denver, Colorado at Our Lady of the Snow Church.
-It is an event for singing Traditional Catholic music, for improving your technique, and having fun with singers from far and wide.
+It is an event for singing Traditional Catholic music for the glory of God, for improving your technique, and having fun with singers from far and wide.

 Gifted with a beautiful voice, St. Mechtilde possessed a special talent for rendering the solemn and sacred music over which she presided as domna cantrix.
 All her life she held this office and trained the choir with indefatigable zeal.
 Divine praise was the keynote of her life; in His revelations Christ was wont to call her His "nightingale".
 Souls thirsting for consolation or searching for enlightenment sought her advice; learned Dominicans consulted her on spiritual matters.
 Those who praise God with their voices should keep her as a special patron and ask her assistance to offer up their talents for the greater glory of God.

 Fr.
-Casimir Puskorious is the festival's earthly patron, who conceived the idea for a weekend gathering of Traditional Catholic choirs.
-We thank him and welcome him to the festival as our instructor of organ playing.
+Casimir Puskorious, CMRI, is the festival's earthly patron, who conceived the idea for a weekend gathering of Traditional Catholic choirs.
+We thank him and welcome him to the festival as our instructor of organ playing!

 Mary Hopkins is the festival chair as well as the choir director at Our Lady of the Snow Church.

 Claire Kosovich is the festival co-chair and resident organist.